Darianopolis/Roc/README.md

 The following are guiding principals and goals in the development of Roc. **Not** a list of currently supported features.

 - Independence from Wayland frameworks / libraries
-   - With an exception for libwayland implementing the Wayland wire protocol for now.
+   - Only relies on the `libwayland` wire protocol implementation
-- Modern Vulkan based Wayland compositor
+- Unified Vulkan compositing
-   - Consolidating on a single backend API and modern kernel version simplifies GPU allocation, buffer sharing and synchronization code paths
+   - Consolidating on a single graphics API and modern kernel simplifies GPU allocation, buffer sharing and synchronization code paths
-- Move common desktop functionality into the compositor process via a plugin/applet system
+- Protocol-independent display server
+   - Open to additional protocol support
+   - Minimal Wayland code to map protocol objects on to internal display server objects
+   - Internal clients to implement in-process shell components / behaviours
       - Removes overhead of cross-process buffer sharing and synchronization
-   - E.g.
-       - Desktop background (with support for internally compressed formats)
-       - System tray
-       - Notification daemon
-       - Output management (with support for screen size/refresh spoofing)
-       - Screenshare / screenshot / screenrecord / color picking
-       - Clipboard management
-- Universal input device remapping
-   - Keyboard, mouse, touchpad, drawing tablet, foot pedal, gamepad, joystick, etc..
-   - With support for routing global shortcut combinations to particular applications
-   - Compositor-aware input mapping (e.g. per-window rules)
+- Live configuration through native code
+   - Extensions can be written to allow any preferred form of configuration

 ## Non-Goals